-One of the most famous land rushes in American history occurred in Oklahoma on April 22, 1889 when 50,000 homesteaders swarmed into the territory
+One of the most famous land rushes in American history occurred in Oklahoma in 1889 when 50,000 homesteaders swarmed into the territory

 Some were "Sooners" who took off before the noon starting gun - hence the state's nickname, The Sooner State.
 A few years later, a huge oil boom made instant millionaires of many of these original settlers.

-Today, Oklahoma is rich in top attractions for summer touring including the great outdoors that await at Lake Texoma on the Texas border, along with Lake Murray State Park in Ardmore known as Oklahoma's "vacation central" with sandy beaches and an endless supply of prime Oklahoma campgrounds.
+Today, Oklahoma offers riches in top travel destinations for summer touring including the great outdoors at Lake Texoma on the Texas border, along with Lake Murray State Park in Ardmore known as Oklahoma's "vacation central" with sandy beaches and an endless supply of prime Oklahoma campgrounds.

 Last but not least, Oklahoma is also one of the top states offering visitors major tourist attractions related to its proud American Indian heritage.
 These include the restored